deepanshubajaj/News-Reading-TTS/README.md

 <br>Beautiful Soup is a Python package for parsing HTML and XML documents (including having malformed markup, i.e. non-closed tags, so named after tag soup).
 It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.

-<br>It is available for Python 2.7 and Python 3.
+<br>It is available for Python 2.7, Python 3 and Python 3+.

 <br>ii)	urllib.request :